 Yes, but now we have the Holy Spirit.
 Things should be different, right?

 One would think so, but human tendencies remain, and they are strong.
-Even Paul said that he desired to do the good he knew he should do, but he struggled to carry it out.
+Even Paul, the great apostle, confessed that he desired to do the good he knew he should do, but he struggled to carry it out.
 (Romans 7:15-24) This strong tendency to go our own way and miss the mark is universal, and it doesn’t just go away when we are born again.
 We must continually be yielding to the Holy Spirit our entire lives to conform to God’s image, and often we fail.

 Jesus also warned that tares (fake believers) would grow up with the wheat (true believers), but he said he would not remove those tares lest he take some of the wheat with them.
-(Matthew 13:24-30) Much of the disagreement in the Church can be attributed to weeds growing up among the wheat, causing dissention and strife.
+(Matthew 13:24-30) I believe that much of the disagreement in the Church can be attributed to weeds growing up among the wheat, causing dissention and strife.

 Of course, the tares look very much like wheat.
 The illustration above doesn’t do justice to the concept because the real difference between between true Christians and “fake” Christians is at the heart level.
 Though we can judge (somewhat imperfectly) by the fruit, only God sees and knows the heart.
 The real issues are below the surface in the hearts of people in the Church who are all at different stages in their “walk with God”, and some of whom are “imposters”.

-I think a key point of the parable is that we would have difficulty distinguishing.
+A key point of the parable is that we will have difficulty distinguishing.
 We shouldn’t be surprised, then, that we have issues in the Church.
 It’s human nature.
 It’s an inevitable characteristic of finite beings.
 It’s our human tendency to miss the mark, even people who are dedicated to God.
 Finally, we have imposters among us, and we always will.

 So, what do we do about it?